adaltas/node-shell/doc/usage/tutorial.md

 The "parameters" package export a function which expect to a configuration object describing your commands.

 Consider the configuration as the schema or the model of your application arguments.
-The `main` property retrieve all the arguments which are not mapped otherwise of an application in the form of an array.
+The `main` property retrieve all the arguments of an application which are not mapped otherwise in the form of an array.
+We will cover other types for arguments later such as options and commands.

 The `parse` method convert the arguments into a parameter object.
 You can provide your own arguments or let `parse` discover them automatically if no argument is provided like above.
 Node.js expose the CLI arguments with `process.argv` as an array.
 The first 2 arguments are the path to the node binary and the script being executed.
-Parameters will strip those arguments and only parse whats left.
+Parameters will strip those arguments and only parse what is left.

 You can now execute `node app world` and it shall print: